 - Dewsbury Minster offers a drop in free food service Monday - Saturday 9.30am - 11am (limited to 3 people at a time)

-- St Matthews Centre supports single homeless people with support needs
+- St Anne's Community Services supports single homeless people with support needs

 - Basement Project has centres in Dewsbury and Huddersfield.
 Offers a drop-in breakfast club in Dewsbury every Wednesday 9.30am-12pm and drop-in for basic assessment 2:30pm every Monday.